olga-2021/stock-analysis/README.md

 ### Purpose
 The scope of this project was to refactor a VBA code in order to collect stock market data insights presented in data set for the year 2017 and 2018.
 In this exercise should be established if refactoring the proposed code has improved the execution time of the VBA script.

+## Results
+I opened the starter code file in Visual Studio Code, and I have edited it.
+Below are listed the steps with the description.

     '1a) Create a ticker Index
      tickerIndex = 0